 In order to be able to implement competitive scientific projects, top-quality research also needs efficient infrastructure.
-TU Wien combines high-quality scientific infrastructure, to provide more efficient internal support and use, with strategic further development and better external visualisation of the associated scientific competencies, in research device centres.
+TU Wien combines its high-quality scientific infrastructure to provide more efficient internal use and support, and for strategic further development and better external visualisation of the associated scientific competencies.
 These core shared research facilities provide major devices that are required by several working groups across different institutes and faculties.

 The AIC combines traditional existing specialist competencies at TU Wien from complementary analytic fields of chemistry.
 Instrumental equipment from the Institute of Chemical Technologies and Analytics was incorporated in the course of the general refurbishment of the Winkelbau building at the Getreidemarkt, as part of the TU Wien infrastructure project ‘TU Univercity’ in 2015.

 The Centre was set up for (bio-)chemical and physical instrumental analysis in the fields of (GC/LC)-MS, ICP-OES, IR, TOFSIMS, AFM, XPS and AES, and brings together competencies and resources for the purpose of characterising inorganic, organic and biological materials and substances.

 The initiative „EIT Manufacturing“ will strenghten the innovative capacity of the european manufacturing industry.
 The regional center for Austria and Eastern Europa is now headed by the TU Wien.

 NMR spectroscopy is a key technology for modern research in all fields of chemistry as well as in molecular biology, for tackling questions of structure.
 In addition, NMR represents one of the most promising analytic methods of the future.